 Brain MRI is always abnormal in neurologically symptomatic males and often provides the first diagnostic lead.
 In approximately 85% of affected individuals, MRI shows a characteristic pattern of symmetrical enhanced T2 signal in the parieto-occipital region with contrast enhancement at the advancing margin.

 Very long-chain fatty acids

-Males: The most important laboratory assay is the measurement of the concentration of very long-chain fatty acids (VLCFA) in plasma.
+Males: The most used laboratory assay world-wide for diagnosing ALD is the measurement of the concentration of very long-chain fatty acids (VLCFA) in plasma.
 VLCFA levels are elevated in >99.9% of males with adrenoleukodystrophy of all ages regardless of the presence or absence of clinical symptoms.
 The three parameters analyzed are: the concentration of C26:0, the ratio of C24:0/C22:0, and the ratio of C26:0/C22:0.
 Table 1 shows the mean results for normal controls, affected males and females [Valianpour et al. 2003].